 #1: Organized folders and projects for storing work

 As any social media manager can attest to, it's easy to lose track of social copy when you’re writing upwards of a dozen social posts a day.
-With an organized filing structure, you can create folders or projects specific to each campaign you run, compiling key objectives, details, and content, all in one place.
+With an organized filing structure and attention to project visibility management, you can create folders or projects specific to each campaign you run, compiling key objectives, details, and content, all in one place.
 This is essential in securing a single version of truth, or a central hub of information designed to align overall strategy.